 Some analgesics also have anti-inflammatory properties and are referred to as nonsteroidal anti-inflammatory drugs (NSAIDs).
 Aspirin and ibuprofen are also classed as NSAIDs, but paracetamol is not, as it has limited anti-inflammatory benefits.

 Paracetamol and aspirin can be combined with various other drugs, such as some opioid products (including Panadeine Forte®) or NSAIDs to increase pain relief or reduce inflammation.
 Some of these are available over the counter, but many are only available on prescription (including all products containing codeine), due to their strength and increased risks.

 NSAIDs (Nurofen®, Voltaren®, Celebrex®, Mobic®)

-Nonsteroidal anti-inflammatory drugs , or NSAIDs (pronounced “en-seds” or “en-sayeds”), are the most commonly used treatments for inflammation and pain symptoms.
-While some of your other arthritis medications are designed to slow or stop your disease progression from within your body’s immune system and, therefore, ease joint swelling and pain, you may also take NSAIDs to help manage your symptoms.
+Nonsteroidal anti-inflammatory drugs, or NSAIDs (pronounced “en-seds” or “en-sayeds”), are the most commonly used treatments for inflammation and pain symptoms.
+While some of your other arthritis medications are designed to slow or stop your inflammation at the source in your body’s immune system and, therefore, ease joint swelling and pain, you may also take NSAIDs to help manage your symptoms.

 NSAIDs are used for inflammatory conditions, such as osteoarthritis and rheumatoid arthritis, and also for non-inflammatory conditions like migraine and period pain.